alexander16108/capstone-project/README.md

 - Right click and open the index.html in your browser to view.

 ### Authors
-👤 Polina Stamenova
+👤 Alexander Odufuye

 GitHub: @alexander16108

-LinkedIn: LinkedIn
+LinkedIn: Alexander Mayowa

 🤝 Contributing
 Contributions, issues, and feature requests are welcome!